EasyTPP: Towards Open Benchmarking Temporal Point Processes: Experimental Evaluation

 \textbf{Evaluation Protocol.} We keep the model architectures as the original implementations in their papers.
-For a fair comparison, we use the same training procedure for all the models: we used the same optimizer (Adam \citep{kingma-15} with default parameters), biases initialized with zeros, no learning rate decay, the same maximum number of training epochs, and early stopping criterion (based on log-likelihood on the held-out dev set) for all models.
+For a fair comparison, we use the same training procedure for all the models: we used Adam \citep{kingma-15} with the default parameters, biases initialized with zeros, no learning rate decay, the same maximum number of training epochs, and early stopping criterion (based on log-likelihood on the held-out dev set) for all models.

 We mainly examine the models in two standard scenarios. \begin{itemize}[leftmargin=*] \item Goodness-of-fit: we fit the models on the train set and measure the log-probability they assign to the held-out data. \item Next-event prediction: we use the minimum Bayes risk (MBR) principle to predict the next event time given only the preceding events, as well as its type given both its true time and the preceding events.
 We evaluate the time and type prediction by RMSE and error rate, respectively. \end{itemize}